iPad 6 Wi-Fi Right Speaker Replacement

 Step 19

-- Gently slide the pick into the bottom-left corner to loosen that sticky adhesive.
+- Gently slide that bottom-left pick down to the corner to loosen the adhesive.

-- Keep the pick in place at the bottom-left corner before jumping ahead to the next step.
+- Leave the pick parked in the bottom-left corner while we tackle the next part.

 Step 20

-- Slide a new opening pick into the gap you just made along the bottom edge of the iPad.
+- Slide a fresh opening pick into the gap you just made along the bottom edge of the iPad.

-- Carefully glide the pick over the antenna, stopping right before you reach the home button.
+- Gently glide the pick over the antenna, stopping just shy of the home button.

-- Leave the pick resting to the left side of the home button before moving on to the next step.
+- Pause with the pick resting to the left of the home button before moving on.

 Step 21

-- Pop an opening pick into the gap you just made.
+- Pop that opening pick into the gap you just created – let's keep the momentum going!

-- Gently slide the pick under the home button, heading towards the bottom-right corner—just let the tip sneak between the digitizer and the frame.
+- Slide the pick underneath the home button, aiming for the bottom-right corner, and make sure only the tip slips between the digitizer and the frame – steady does it!

 Step 22

-- Slide the pick back in and carefully glide it toward the home button to fully loosen the bottom adhesive.
+- Grab your pick and gently slide it towards the home button to fully separate the bottom adhesive.
+Take your time here, we want it nice and clean.

 Step 23

-- Warm up an iOpener and press it against the right edge of your device for two minutes.
+- Warm up your iOpener and gently press it against the right edge of your device for about two minutes.
+This will help soften things up for the next steps.

 Tools Used